MaxineXiong/OpenAI-API-Web-Apps/README.md

 Below are the features offered by **[CodeMaxGPT](https://maxinexiong.github.io/intro-codemaxgpt.html)**:

+1) Enables the selection of either the *gpt-3.5-turbo* model and *gpt-4-turbo* model to generate high-quality human-like responses to user’s prompts.

-1) Built upon OpenAI’s gpt-3.5-turbo model, **specifically tuned and optimized** to provide coding assistance to programmers of all levels.
+2) Built upon OpenAI's **Assistants API**, **specifically tuned and optimized** to provide coding assistance to programmers of all levels.

-2) Supports **various coding tasks**, including code generation, debugging, refactoring, adding comments, code reviewing, generating GitHub README, and suggesting solutions to coding challenges.
+3) Supports **various coding tasks**, including code generation, debugging, refactoring, adding comments, code reviewing, generating GitHub README, and suggesting solutions to coding challenges.

-3) Provides **auto-prompts** for the GPT model tailored to the various coding tasks that users may need help with.
+4) Provides **auto-prompts** for the GPT model tailored to the various coding tasks that users may need help with.

-4) Offers a **user-friendly interface** that surpasses the original ChatGPT.
+5) Offers a **user-friendly interface** that surpasses the original ChatGPT.

-5) Allows **comfortable code entry and pasting**, and **direct uploading of code scripts** from the user’s local computer, for enhanced convenience.
+6) Allows **comfortable code entry and pasting**, and **direct uploading of code scripts** from the user’s local computer, for enhanced convenience.

-6) Enables users to code confidently in unfamiliar territory.
+7) Enables users to code confidently in unfamiliar territory.

 <br/>